DraconDev/git-ai-committer/tasks.md

 ## Do

 - [ ] the settings panel looks off when i switch between providers i still can only set gemini api key, also we should be able to set keys in one section and in another set priority, where we set primary secondary tertiary
-- [ ] the timing and behavior should be able to support much longer delay times, so slider is good but also have an input field for exact delay time
+- [ ] the timing and behavior should be able to support much longer delay times, so slider is good but also have an input field for exact delay time,
+- [ ] our ignored file patters is empty now, i used to have a list, make sure that we use it and auto fill it our list of ignored files